RahulGoel2000/RahulGoel2000.github.io/docs/Labs/Lab 1 - Bluetooth.md

 #### GET_TIME_MILLIS Command

 The command requested the current time from the Artemis board.
-This required using the Arduino package's millis() method, converting and storing the result as a double, and passing it as a string to Python.
+This required using the Artemis package's millis() method, converting and storing the result as a double, and passing it as a string to Python.

 <img src="../images/Lab1/Getmil_ard.png" width="100%" alt="hi" class="inline"/>